UC Hospitality - Serial Box

 - 3 – XMLRPC Server (listen for messages from UC Hospitality)

 The second number (01 and 03 in the above screenshot) will display 201 if an additional parameter is not understood.
-Look for this when adding additional parameters to ensure that Psip understands and is using the added information.
+Look for this when adding parameters to ensure Psip understands and uses the added information.

 Debug & Test Commands